The Brauer Group of $\mathscr{Y}_0(2)$: The Brauer group of Y 0(2) over an algebraically closed field

 where the penultimate congruence uses the fact that

 This is significant because this implies that as $n$ varies, the corresponding morphism between these cohomology groups is an isomorphism.
 On the other hand, we see that as we go from $n$ to $n+2$, the corresponding morphism $\mu_{2^n}/(4)\rightarrow \mu_{2^{n+2}}/(4)$ is 0.
-These observations allow us to prove the main theorem of this section. \begin{theorem}[Compare Theorem 1.1 of \cite{Shin}] Let $k$ be an algebraically closed field with $\ch k\neq 2$. then $\Br'\eey_0(2)_k\cong \Z/2$. \end{theorem} \begin{proof} By the discussion preceding this theorem statement, we have a commutative diagram
+These observations allow us to prove the main theorem of this section.